 Hot oil can cause burns and skin irritation.
-Use protective gloves and eye protection when renewing hot oil.
+Wear protective gloves and eye protection when changing hot oil.
 Make sure that there is no pressure in the lubrication system before changing the oil.
-The oil filler cover must always be in place when starting and driving the engine to prevent oil being ejected.
+The oil filler cap must always be in place when starting and driving the engine to prevent oil being ejected.